bartr/logapp/README.md

 # display help
 docker run -it --rm retaildevcrew/logapp:latest --help

-# requires dotnet sdk
-cd src
-dotnet run -- --iterations 10

-# display help
-dotnet run -- --help

-cd ..

 ```

+## How to file issues and get help

+This project uses GitHub Issues to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new issue.

+For help and questions about using this project, please open a GitHub issue.

 ## Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a
-Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us
-the rights to use your contribution.
-For details, visit [Microsoft Contributor License Agreement](https://cla.opensource.microsoft.com).
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit <https://cla.opensource.microsoft.com>

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide
-a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions
-provided by the bot.
+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or
-contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Trademarks